finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt time String effectiveAt = "effectiveAt_example"; // String | Optional.
+The AsAt time OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The effective date of the query String page = "page_example"; // String | Optional.
 The pagination token to continue listing instruments.
 This value is returned from a previous call to ListInstruments.
 If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
 Also, if set, a start value cannot be set.
     List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results